muhmmadobaid123/Calculator/README.md

-# blood-donation-system
+# Calculator
-The Blood Donation System is a web-based platform built with HTML, CSS, JavaScript (frontend) and Node.js + Express (backend) using SQL database.
-It manages donor registration, blood requests, and inventory.
-The system ensures quick donor-recipient matching, secure data handling, and efficient hospital workflows.
+🧮 A simple Calculator built with HTML, CSS, and JavaScript.
+Supports basic arithmetic operations like addition, subtraction, multiplication, and division with a clean responsive UI.
+Includes clear and delete functions, keyboard input support, and real-time calculation display.